mynk-kmbt/TwoFishEncryption/README.md

 Additionally, since the UART RX functionality remains incomplete, we have also provided an alternative implementation using FPGA switches and LEDs for I/O interaction.
 This version enables users to select inputs and view outputs directly on the FPGA board, and the associated files for this implementation are included here.

+NOTE : All the constraints uploaded in this repository are for NEXYS4 DDR,

 # Challenges Faced

 - **UART RX Implementation Failure:**